General advice before you start your application

 - How are beneficiaries referred to you? e.g. social services, health professionals, NHS, other voluntary organisations

 - What services and/or activities do you provide?
+Please include pre-COVID-19 services as well as what you currently offer.
 (Max 1,400 characters, approximately 200 words)

-- What services are provided? g. art therapy/classes, drama therapy/classes, complementary therapies, counselling sessions, practical support (and what this consists of), emotional support, home visits, drop-in advice, etc.
+- What type of services are provided? g. art therapy/classes, drama therapy/classes, complementary therapies, counselling sessions, practical support (and what this consists of), emotional support, home visits, drop-in advice, etc.

 - How long does support continue for or is it unlimited?

 - How is the service delivered? g. face to face, telephone, online etc.

 - Do you use volunteers?
 If so, are they are trained, supported, DBS checked etc.

 - Who delivers or facilitates the services and activities, e.g. key workers, specialists, or a ratio of volunteers to trained staff

 - How have these services changed due to COVID-19?
 E.g. activities are being delivered remotely, some projects are on hold etc.